This post was originally published on January 25, 2017 and has been updated and expanded for freshness.

 When those words and phrases appear again, the stored translation is presented to the translator for review.

 The more content translated, the more valuable these stored translations become.

 Once you choose the translation agency you want to work with, it’s a good idea to speak to them about creating a glossary.

-Surely there are many terms and phrases that are industry and company specific.
+There are many terms and phrases that are industry- and company-specific.
 Most translation providers will work with clients to develop the best suited translation of each term/phrase.

-Typically, the translation agency will offer options and if you do not have a bilingual employee to assist with choosing the best fitted translation, they will perform a back translation and explain how the translation was chosen so you can feel comfortable with the translation moving forward.
+Typically, the translation agency will offer options and, if you do not have a bilingual employee to assist with choosing the best fitted translation for any given technical term, they will perform a back translation and explain how the translation for that term was chosen so that, moving forward, the terminology will remain consistent.